-Based on story saga, Mante tribe was arrested during the time of Sultan Alaidin Ali Mughayat Shah (1514-1530).
+Based on the storied saga, the Mante tribe was arrested during the time of Sultan Alaidin Ali Mughayat Shah (1514-1530).
 Two Mante arrested then, allegedly they are husband and wife.
 After being arrested they do not want to talk or eat and choose to starve to death.
 Sultan Ali Mughayat Shah regretted and mourned the death of these two Mante and issued orders to the people of Aceh not to disturb them.

-Rediscovering Mante tribe?
+Rediscovering the Mante tribe?

 In his book, De Atjehers.
 Snouck Hurgronye noted though he himself claimed to have never met the tribe.
-Several witnesses claimed to have seen Mante, and said that the tribe is often found in the hinterlands of Lokop East Aceh and in Tangse Pidie.
+Several witnesses claimed to have seen Mante and said that the tribe is often found in the hinterlands of Lokop East Aceh and in Tangse Pidie.
 Snouck Hurgronye himself interpreted Mante as a term for the behavior of stupidity and childishness.

 The Mante tribe has chosen to leave civilization to the forest.
 If we remember the message of Sultan Alaidin Ali Mughayat Shah what is the benefit of disturbing them?
-Modern times may be cruel, the fate of the Mante tribe as well as the various flora and fauna in the forest, they are powerless in the face of incessant corporations and conglomerate to erode their habitat.
-Oil palm plantations, rubber and even the most disgusting are deforestations by large companies, especially under the guise of oil palm and rubber plantations.
+Modern times may be cruel, the fate of the Mante tribe as well as the various flora and fauna in the forest, they are powerless in the face of incessant corporations and conglomerates to erode their habitat.
+Oil palm plantations, rubber, and even the most disgusting are deforestations by large companies, especially under the guise of oil palm and rubber plantations.
 Massive gold mining, gas, and forest exploration have urged them.
-The greedy people who are eyeing profits in order to pursue economic benefits.
+The greedy people are eyeing profits in order to pursue economic benefits.
 But is life solely about wealth and greed?

 When the leaders of Aceh born of democracy turn a blind eye to mere money, the Mante tribe is bound to become extinct!
 And we miss an Alaidin Ali Mughayat Shah.

-Nekmi recalled, one day Neknyang tells with sparkling eyes, that when moans of the Mante tribe laughed happily with their rattan bracelets.
+Nekmi recalled one-day Neknyang tells with sparkling eyes, that when moans of the Mante tribe laughed happily with their rattan bracelets.
 Their loud voice is so strange that the children of the village of Mata Mata peering from a distance move back and hold their breath.
 They are happy for the happiness of those who are different.
 A breathtaking sight, and the slow, foaming flow of the Krueng Sabee river rattling into the ocean.
 How beautiful.